Petr Fiala

+Family background

+Fiala comes from a Moravian middle-class family.
+His paternal grandfather, František Fiala, was a lawyer who served as a senior councillor in the political administration of district governorates in Ostrava, Hodonín, and Olomouc during the First Czechoslovak Republic, and later as a state councillor in Brno.

+His paternal grandmother, Františka Fialová, was Jewish.
+During World War II, a significant number of his relatives were deported to German concentration camps due to their Jewish heritage.
+Fiala has often cited his family's experience with both Nazi and Communist totalitarianism as a fundamental influence on his political views and his commitment to democracy.

 Early life

 Petr Fiala was born in Brno to a conservative Catholic family.
 His father, who was partly of Jewish origin, was a Holocaust survivor.
 Fiala studied history and Czech language at the Faculty of Literature of Masaryk University between 1983 and 1988, and after graduating he worked as a historian in a local museum in Kroměříž.

 In 1996, he became a docent at Charles University in Prague, and in 2002 he was named as the first professor of political science in the Czech Republic.
 In 2004, he became dean of the Faculty of Social Studies at Masaryk University, and in the same year was elected as rector of the university, defeating Jan Wechsler in the third round.
 Fiala was reelected in 2008 and remained in the position until 2011.
 While Fiala was rector, Masaryk University increased its enrollment to around 45,000 students, became the most popular Czech university in terms of applications, and created a nationwide system for detecting academic plagiarism.
 During this period, Masaryk University built a new €220 million campus for biomedicine, opened a research station in Antarctica, and established the Central European Institute of Technology (CEITEC) using CZK 5.3 billion from the European Structural and Investment Funds.
 CEITEC launched in 2011.